yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 RegisterCommand(etw, "", "etw", "in process ETW patch", 0, "start or stop", '')
 ```

 You should be familiar by now with most of the parts in this code as they're mostly the same.
-However, since this BOF is available for both x86 and x64 bit, we've decided to add an additional `if` statement at the end to verify the architecture of the target process to choose the appropriate version of the BOF.
+However, since this BOF is available for both *x86* and *x64* bit, we've decided to add an additional `if` statement at the end to verify the architecture of the target process.
+This will allow us to choose the appropriate version of the BOF to run.

 Apart from that, our BOF will be registered under the `etw` command.

-With this said, now we just need to make sure that all files are present in the right directory.
+With that said, now we just need to make sure that all files are present in the right directory.

-Here's how the structure should look like :
+Here's how the structure should look like:

 ```
 ➜  etw git:(main) ✗ cp ~/SquidGuard/BOFs/ETW/etw.x86.o .